 Move fast and mend reefs: automation turns data drudgery into decision velocity.

-If your dashboard doesn’t cause actions, it’s a screensaver with good intentions.
+If your dashboard doesn’t trigger actions, it’s a screensaver with good intentions.

 The ocean is agile; our programs need sprints, not sabbaticals.